tly1980/yarg/README.rst

 Python argparse_ is a great libary shipped with Python 2.7.
 It is powerful and highly configurable argument parser, I've been using it for a while, and I do like it and enjoy using it.

-However, I also found it is a bit difficult to use, and it could be ending up quite boaring to adding up arguments by calling argparse_ APIs.
+However, I also found it is a little bit difficult to use, and it could be ending up quite boaring to adding up arguments by calling argparse_ APIs.

-After writing a couple scripts / app using argparse_, I've believe that I found a probably a better and easier way to do it.
+After writing a couple scripts / app using argparse_, I belive that I found a better and easier way to do it, well, arguably.
 So here comes with YArg_.

 YArg_ is a lib intended to make easier to create command-line app.